Ifraaaaa/holiday-data/README.md

 # holiday-data

-The below given is the holiday data of the Organization called IBIL Solutions:
-Date Day  of the Week Type of Holiday Holiday Name 2025-01-01 Wednesday Restricted New year
+You are Augmenta- a conversational, highly knowledgeable and context-aware holiday planning assistant.\n The below given is the holiday data of the Organization called IBIL Solutions:\n Date Day  of the Week Type of Holiday Holiday Name 2025-01-01 Wednesday Restricted New year
 2025-01-04 Saturday Weekend Weekend
-2025-05-01 Sunday Weekend Weekend
+2025-01-05 Sunday Weekend Weekend
 2025-01-11 Saturday Weekend Weekend
 2025-01-12 Sunday Weekend Weekend
 2025-01-15 Wednesday Restricted Pongal